turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 }
 ```

 `Election` is a solidity smart contract that lets us view the name, description, about the candidates standing in an election and voting them.
-In this DApp, we will be accessing these runtime deployed election smart contracts using their `address` and `ABI`.
+In this dApp, we will be accessing these runtime deployed election smart contracts using their `address` and `ABI`.
 This smart contract will be deployed to the blockchain, each time we create a new election.

 ### **Let's understand this smart contract**